 4. Does your newsletter give alerts on when to buy and sell and the position percentages of one’s portfolio?

 Each quarter we show our subscribers what to sell, what to buy, and what to maintain in their portfolios, within the confines of our strategies.

 5. Is there a trial period for your services?

 All new premium members receive a partial refund if cancelled within 14 days of purchase.
 Unfortunately, we don’t offer refunds if you previously subscribed to and cancelled a subscription.

 After the 14-day trial period, membership is final for four quarterly issues, i.e., one full year.

 7. So how many issues do I actually receive?
 Does a membership include past quarterly reports too?

 Yes.
 If you are subscribed to our quarterly newsletter you will receive access to all archived issues and 4 new issues over the next 12 months.
 If you are subscribed to our monthly newsletter you won’t have access to our archived issues.

 8. What sized companies do you focus on?

-The list of stocks we focus on in our small and mid-cap strategies has market values between $1 billion and $10 billion.
-There is no market cap limit in our billionaire hedge fund dividend strategy.
+The list of stocks we focus on in our small-cap strategies has market values between $1 billion and $10 billion.
+There is no market cap limit in our large-cap strategy (except a minimum of $20 billion).